-As expected, Apple didn't unveil any new iPads at WWDC on 3 June 2019, but the iPad software got plenty of attention.
-In fact, Apple's tablets are about to get their own operating system: instead of vanilla iOS, they will run a new iPad-focused version called iPadOS.
+At WWDC on 3 June 2019 the iPad software got plenty of attention.
+In fact, Apple's tablets now have their own operating system: instead of vanilla iOS, they run a new iPad-focused version called iPadOS.

-iPadOS is quite obviously based on iOS 13, and many of that update's new features, such as Dark Mode, apply on iPad too.
-But this version has - among other extra features - deeper support for gesture controls that will make the iPad a better productivity tool.
+iPadOS is based on iOS 13, and many of that update's new features, such as Dark Mode, apply on iPad too.
+But this version has - among other extra features - deeper support for gesture controls that make the iPad a better productivity tool.